Alan47-crypto/Multisynq-Synchronizer-Cli/README.md

-# Run Your Own Multisynq Synchronizer Node: A Beginner's Guide
+# Run Your Own Multisynq Synchronizer CLI Node: A Beginner's Guide

 This guide provides step-by-step instructions for installing, configuring, and running a Multisynq Synchronizer node.
 By running a node, you contribute to the network and earn points.
 This guide is designed for beginners, with no prior experience assumed.